European Union funding

 - Demonstrate feasible operation of 100 MW-scale electrolysis and the use of produced hydrogen in an application valorising its renewable character

-- Assessment and operational experience on the contractual and hardware arrangements required to supply hydrogen to specific markets
+- Evaluate and conduct operational experience of the contractual and material arrangements required to supply hydrogen to specific markets

-- Assessment of feasibility to connect the electrolyser to a production site of renewable sources
+- Assess feasibility to connect the electrolyser to a production site of renewable sources

-- Evaluation of the environmental performance of the system
+- Evaluate the environmental performance of the system

 Operational and environmental

 - Establish a European industry capable of developing novel hundreds of MW electrolyser